klee/klee.github.io/docs/intrinsics.md

 {% highlight c %}
 char input[4];
-klee_make_symbolic(input, sizeof input);
+klee_make_symbolic(input, sizeof(input), "input");
 assert(input[0] == 'Q');
 {% endhighlight %}

 KLEE will have a single failing state that corresponds to `input = "aaaa"`, `input = "1234"`, and every other input that fails the assertion.
-Normally, when KLEE generates a test case for this failure, it chooses an arbitrary one of these inputs.
-The result could be `input = "\0\0\0\0"` or `input = "\xff\xff\xff\xff"` or some other ugly value.
+Normally, when KLEE generates a test case for this failure, it can choose any of these valid inputs.
+The result could be `input = "\0\0\0\0"` or `input = "\xff\xff\xff\xff"` or some other unreadable value.
 We can make it more readable by using `klee_prefer_cex` after `klee_make_symbolic`:

 {% highlight c %}
 for (int i = 0; i < 4; i++)
   klee_prefer_cex(input, 32 <= input[i] && input[i] <= 126); // assume ASCII
 {% endhighlight %}

+**NOTE:** Only use `klee_prefer_cex` immediately after a `klee_make_symbolic` call.
+It currently cannot be used after a `klee_range` call.

-Now, when KLEE has a choice between many equivalent test cases, it will prefer to use printable characters when possible.
-When KLEE finds paths that conflict with the `klee_prefer_cex` condition, it will ignore the preference and generate (ugly) test cases anyway.
-Thus, the generated test cases will follow exactly the same paths and trigger exactly the same crashes as before, but some of them will look nicer.
+Now, when KLEE has a choice between many possible test cases, it will prefer to use printable characters when possible.
+When KLEE finds paths that conflict with the `klee_prefer_cex` condition, it will ignore the preference and generate (potentially unreadable) test cases anyway.

-The POSIX runtime uses `klee_prefer_cex` in a few places, for instance to prefer printable characters in symbolic command-line arguments.
-You can cause KLEE to ignore all preferences by giving it the `--no-prefer-cex` option.
+The POSIX runtime uses `klee_prefer_cex` internally, in particular to prefer printable characters in symbolic command-line arguments.
+To enable this option, use `-readable-posix-inputs`.
+It is disabled by default, as `klee_prefer_cex` can be expensive when used extensively.